 For most of those thirty years, Sidney cared for Anna by himself.
 It wasn’t until close to the end that he hired a nurse to assist him.
 Anna wasn’t able to be the wife she wanted to.
 Or the mother.
 Or the grandmother.
 She was given a life sentence and served it out as best she could.

 I can’t say if she suffered from rheumatoid arthritis or osteoarthritis.
 I don’t even know the details of her condition.
 But I do know that that Anna suffered from a disease that would ultimately impact my entire family.

 Today, I know people living with both conditions.
 It’s still not easy.
 When my own joints ache, I immediately suspect some form of arthritis.
 Thankfully, I’ve been checked and I’m arthritis-free.
-I’m sharing my family story today to raise awareness about arthritis and to encourage you to Move to Improve 2012 in honor of World Arthritis Day.
+I’m sharing my family story today to raise awareness about arthritis and to encourage you to get moving in honor of World Arthritis Day.

 Did you know that Arthritis is the nation’s leading cause of disability?
 It impacts one in every five adults and affects 4 million people in the US and hundreds of millions around the world.
 No one deserves to live every day in pain.